Are Employers Responsible for Car Accidents Caused by Their Employees?

+In work-related car accidents, who is responsible for the damages?
+Is my employer responsible for damage to my vehicle, or are employees responsible for damage to company vehicles?
 When an employee causes a wreck while on the job, the employer is generally responsible.
-However, there are also situations in which an employer can be held responsible for an employee’s crash even if the employee is not on the clock at the time of the collision.
+However, there are also situations in which an employer can be held responsible for an employee’s crash—even if the employee was driving the company vehicle off the clock at the time of the collision.

 Commercial and company vehicles are cars, vans, trucks, and buses that are owned and operated by a company to be used by employees or agents of that company.
 Typical uses of company vehicles are to carry work equipment, to haul goods, to transport non-employee passengers, and to provide employees with work-related transportation.